Little Chef was the largest restaurant chain in Britain. At its peak it boasted 433 outlets, but this has since been reduced to around 70.

 Little Chef was acquired by Trust Houses, a hotel operator, in 1961.

 By 1964 Shell-Mex and BP had discovered that opening Little Chef outlets next to its petrol forecourts helped to boost fuel sales.

 Outlets began to be built from brick from 1965.
-The familiar Little Chef brand guaranteed consistency for weary travellers.
+The Little Chef brand guaranteed consistency for weary travellers in unfamiliar locations.
 There were twelve outlets in 1965, and 28 by the end of 1968.